Rise to Success: Career Highlights of Derrick White

 How Derrick White built a successful career.
 Explore key moments that defined the journey.

 Derrick White is an American professional basketball player currently playing for the Boston Celtics in the NBA.
-He is known by the nicknames "the Buffalo" and "the Swiss Army Knife".
-White began his college basketball career in Division II at Colorado–Colorado Springs for three years.
-He then transferred to Division I, playing his final year at the University of Colorado Boulder.
+Known for his versatility, earning him the nickname "the Buffalo" or "the Swiss Army Knife", White started his college basketball career in Division II at Colorado-Colorado Springs before transferring to Division I's Colorado Buffaloes for his senior year.

 2015: Transfer to Division I Colorado

-Following his junior season in 2015, Derrick White opted to transfer to Division I Colorado to play for Tad Boyle.
+Following his junior season, in 2015, Derrick White transferred to Division I Colorado to play for Tad Boyle in the Pac-12 Conference, elevating his basketball career to a higher level.

 July 6, 2017: Signed with the San Antonio Spurs

-On July 6, 2017, Derrick White signed with the San Antonio Spurs after being drafted by them.
+On July 6, 2017, Derrick White officially signed with the San Antonio Spurs, marking his entry into the NBA.

 October 18, 2017: NBA Debut

-On October 18, 2017, Derrick White made his NBA debut for the San Antonio Spurs in a victory over the Minnesota Timberwolves, recording no statistics.
+On October 18, 2017, Derrick White made his NBA debut, playing off the bench in a 107–99 victory over the Minnesota Timberwolves.

 2017: Invited to NBA Draft Combine

-In 2017, Derrick White was one of 60 NBA prospects invited to the NBA draft combine.
+In 2017, Derrick White was among 60 NBA prospects invited to the NBA draft combine.
+He was unique as he planned to use part of his first NBA contract to pay off student loans.

-In 2017, Derrick White was selected 29th overall by the San Antonio Spurs in the NBA draft.
+In 2017, Derrick White was selected 29th overall by the San Antonio Spurs in the NBA draft, marking the start of his professional basketball career.

 April 14, 2018: NBA Playoffs Debut

-On April 14, 2018, Derrick White made his NBA playoffs debut, coming off the bench with seven points in a loss to the Golden State Warriors.
+On April 14, 2018, Derrick White made his NBA playoffs debut, contributing seven points, an assist, a steal, and a block in a 113–92 loss to the Golden State Warriors.

 January 10, 2019: Career-High 23 Points

-On January 10, 2019, Derrick White scored a career-high 23 points for the San Antonio Spurs in a double-overtime victory over the Oklahoma City Thunder.
+On January 10, 2019, Derrick White scored a then career-high 23 points with eight assists, five rebounds, two steals, and a block in a 154–147 double-overtime victory over the Oklahoma City Thunder.

-On August 24, 2019, Derrick White was included in the US national team's final roster for the 2019 FIBA Basketball World Cup.
+On August 24, 2019, Derrick White was included in the US national team's final roster for the 2019 FIBA Basketball World Cup, marking his participation in international competition.

 December 21, 2020: Rookie-Scale Extension

-On December 21, 2020, the Spurs announced that they had signed Derrick White to a four-year, $73 million rookie-scale extension.
+On December 21, 2020, the Spurs announced they had signed Derrick White to a reported four-year, $73 million rookie-scale extension, securing his future with the team.

-On April 1, 2021, Derrick White hit a career-high seven three-pointers in a double-overtime loss against the Atlanta Hawks, finishing with 29 points.
+On April 1, 2021, Derrick White hit a career-high seven three-pointers and finished with 29 points against the Atlanta Hawks.

 In February 2022, Derrick White was traded to the Boston Celtics and became a key contributor, helping them reach the 2022 NBA Finals.